Building a Strong Foundation: The Role of Data Architecture in Effective Data Management

 What are the three main data architecture frameworks?

-The three main data architecture frameworks are:
+The three main frameworks are:

 What are the advantages of a robust data architecture?